nulliawa/Penguin-is-Cool/README.md

 # Final Project Proposal - ICS4U FSE

 ## Overview
-The final game is a singleplayer top-down scrolling game with the playable character being a baby penguin.
+The final game is a single-player top-down scrolling game with the playable character being a baby penguin.
 Traverse the snowy overworld with puzzle elements (e.g., memory game, obstacle course) until encountering an enemy or confronting a boss.
 The goal of the game is to have the most fish possible.
-The bosses are in possession of lots of fish that can be obtained upon their defeat.
+The bosses own lots of fish that can be obtained upon their defeat.

 ## Controls
-Movement - WASD
+* Movement - WASD
-Left click - Interact (for puzzles, picking up fish) Esc - Pause menu
+* Left click - Interact (for puzzles, picking up fish)
+* Esc - Pause menu

 ## Gameplay
 When encountering an enemy/boss, the penguin will enter a battle screen.
 The battle will be either: